sagunji/100DaysOfCode/python/README.md

 Notice that the 2nd column should have a fixed width of 11 chars, so between Julian and Australia there are 5 spaces, between Bob and Spain, there are 8.
 This column should also be aligned to the left.

 Ideally you use only one for loop, but that is not a requirement.

+## Day 5
+Write a generator that returns special dates for PyBites:

+- Every year mark counting from PYBITES_BORN date
+- Every 100 days mark counting from PYBITES_BORN